 If you’re going to leave your car outdoors, on a driveway or parked on the street, it might be worth buying a weatherproof and secure car cover to keep your car clean, dry and hidden from prying eyes.

 Before leaving your car under wraps, check the windows are fully closed and do what you can to keep away animals like rats or mice that might try and make their home in your vehicle.
 Auto Express recommends stuffing clean rags into the exhaust pipe and any other areas animals could nest.
 Before driving again, make sure you look under the bonnet to see if any wires or belts have been chewed on.

 Clean it up

 Don't put your car away while it’s wet or grimy.
-It’s really worth giving it a clean first.
+It’s worth giving it a clean first.
 Things like old bird droppings left on cars can lead to paint damage.
-Give it a wax too for a bit of extra protection.
+You could also give it a wax for a bit of extra protection.

 Start it when you can

-Your biggest concern may be the battery running flat.
+Your biggest concern may be the battery running flat, especially in cold weather.
 The AA says that most modern cars with a fairly healthy battery should last at least two weeks before needing to be started up.